-- [1] This Rule does not prohibit a judge from participating in arbitration, mediation, or settlement conferences performed as part of assigned judicial duties.
-Rendering dispute resolution services apart from those duties, whether or not for economic gain, is prohibited unless it is expressly authorized by law. - [2] A retired judge may act as a mediator or arbitrator under the conditions set forth in the rule.
+[1] This Rule does not prohibit a judge from participating in arbitration, mediation, or settlement conferences performed as part of assigned judicial duties.
+Rendering dispute resolution services apart from those duties, whether or not for economic gain, is prohibited unless it is expressly authorized by law.

+[2] A retired judge may act as a mediator or arbitrator under the conditions set forth in the rule.

-Rule 3.10 Practice of Law
+RULE 3.10 Practice of Law

 A judge shall not practice law.
-A judge may act pro se and may, without compensation, give legal advice to and draft or review documents for a member of the judge's family,\ and for persons with whom the judge has an intimate relationship or who reside in the judge's household, but is prohibited from serving as the family member's lawyer for any such person in any forum.
+A judge may act pro se and may, without compensation, give legal advice to and draft or review documents for a member of the judge's family, a person with whom the judge has an intimate relationship, or a member of the judge's household, but is prohibited from serving as the lawyer for any such person in any forum.